American woman killed in shark attack while snorkeling with family in the Bahamas

 According to Royal Bahamas Police Chief Superintendent Chrislyn Skippings, the woman and her family booked a tour to snorkel in the waters off Green Cay, roughly a half-mile northwest of the private island of Rose Island, near Nassau.

-While in the water, the 58-year-old woman’s family reportedly saw a bull shark attack her, local outlet Eyewitness News reports.
+While in the water, the 58-year-old woman’s family reportedly saw a shark attack her, local outlet Eyewitness News reported.

 Family members and tour company employees were able to rescue the woman and bring her to mainland New Providence.
 The woman had suffered injuries to her upper extremities, according to Skippings, and was pronounced dead by emergency medical services.